MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 - Resource -- A specific resource in Azure (i.e a Virtual Machine, database etc.)

 Permissions are assigned via roles.
 You can use either the built-in roles (which provide pre-determined sets of permissions for various typical responsibilities) or you can create your own custom roles.
 Roles are additive, which means that if a user is a member of more than one role, they effectively have the combined permissions for both.
 Roles can now also feature [deny assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/deny-assignments), where a specific permission is blocked for a user.
 Deny assignments always take precedence over those allowed.

+Users are managed for your tenant via Azure Active Directory (AD) and its important to consider enforcing a [Multi-factor Authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) (MFA) requirement for any users who have significant permissions within your subscriptions.

 ## Network Access Control